Lesie-23/Atliq-Grands-Hospitality-Analysis-Python-Project/README.md

 - Created New Column: Added calculated fields, such as occupancy percentage (successful bookings divided by total capacity), to provide deeper insights into hotel performance.
 - Validation: Verified the cleaned and enriched dataset for accuracy and readiness for further analysis.

+Key Insights

+- Room Class Performance:
+     The Presidential Suite (RT4) commands premium pricing and records the highest occupancy rate at 59.3%, outperforming all other room categories.

+- City-Level Occupancy:
+    Delhi leads in average occupancy at 60.4%, while Bangalore lags behind at 55.3%, indicating potential for targeted interventions in underperforming cities.

+- Weekend vs. Weekday Trends:
+   Occupancy levels are consistently higher on weekends, suggesting an opportunity to implement dynamic pricing or weekend-focused promotions to maximize revenue.

+- Monthly Performance:
+   Occupancy peaked in June (Delhi at 60.4%), with Hyderabad following at 56.9%.
+Revenue was highest in May 2022 (₹408.4M), followed by July 2022 (₹389.9M), indicating seasonal demand patterns.

+- City Revenue Contribution:
+   Mumbai contributes the most to total revenue, generating ₹668.6M, emphasizing its critical role in the overall portfolio.

+- Property-Level Revenue:
+   AtliQ Exotica dominates with ₹219M, while AtliQ Seasons significantly underperforms at ~₹46M, revealing heavy dependence on top-performing properties and the need to uplift weaker assets.

+- Customer Satisfaction:
+   Delhi tops in customer satisfaction with an average rating of 3.78, whereas Bangalore (3.40) underperforms, highlighting areas for service improvement.

+- Revenue by Booking Platform:
+   The majority of revenue originates from “Others” (40.9%), followed by MakeMyTrip (19.8%), indicating opportunities to optimize partnerships and diversify platform strategies.